Make a budgetThe page was last modified:

-Making a budget enables you to plan your business better.
-You get a picture of what creates profitability and can keep a check on finances, ensuring bills can be paid.
+Making a budget enables you to better plan your business.
+You will see how to create profitability and can keep track of finances, ensuring bills can be paid on time.

 At the start-up phase, you may need to make investments to ensure your business can actually get off the ground.

-A profit budget is a summary of the company's expected income and expenditure and the projected profit for a particular period, a month for example.
+A profit budget is a summary of the company's expected income and expenditure, and the projected profit for a particular period.
 The most difficult thing to estimate is how much you will sell, in other words what your income will be.
-Before you can make a profit budget, you need to have considered

 When you have made your profit budget you know how much you need to sell to cover your costs.